 The historic, cosmopolitan capital of Santo Domingo is the oldest city in the Americas.
 It mixes the stately grandeur of colonial architecture with glamourous casinos and nightclubs.
 A stroll through the streets is pleasant and requires little effort, the buildings all being set in a relatively limited perimeter.
 Visit the magnificent Catedral Santa María de la Encarnacíon, constructed during the 1540s, the Alcazar of Columbus and many other beautiful buildings in the old city.
+It's like a walk through time.

 Transat Holidays and sister company Nolitours have weekly flights and many excursions to help you discover The Dominican Republic and its culture.
+They also feature AMResorts - see the separate section that follows.

 Explore the website at: www.godominicanrepublic.com